menacit/practical_cryptography_course/39-pgp_lab.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% David Revoy (CC BY 4.0)" -->
 ## Lab description
-Graded exercise covering usage of OpenPGP and private key storage on a HSM.
+Non-graded exercise covering usage of OpenPGP and private key storage/generation on a HSM.

 For detailed instructions, see:
 ["resources/labs/pgp/README.md"](%RESOURCES_ARCHIVE%).